Pretty little fisherman's cottage, 2 mins to beach

 |Further details indoors|

-On the first floor is the bathroom with separate wet-room like shower and a good-sized double bedroom with 5' bed.
+On the first floor is the bathroom with separate wet-room like shower and a double bedroom.

 The second double bedroom is very quaint in the eaves with a full size single bed available in addition, upon request.

-We can also now offer a travel cot for under 2s and a highchair.
+We can also offer a travel cot for under 2s and a highchair at no extra charge.

 There is a separate WC at ground level too

 There are no extras to pay for.
-All the linen, towels, electricity and wireless broadband internet connection are all INcluded in the rental.
+Beds are made up, linen, towels, electricity and wireless broadband internet connection are all INcluded in the rental.
 Of course we provide clean linen and towels for each week of rental.